 What is the tax deadline?

-The IRS has extended the tax deadline for filing 2019 returns as a result of Covid-19.
-This means that the income tax filing and payment deadline has moved, from April 15 to July 15, which is an extension of three months.
-Federal taxpayers now have this date to pay any outstanding taxes due for the 2020 tax year, which would have originally been payable on the original April 15 date.
+The IRS extended the tax deadline for filing 2019 returns as a result of Covid-19.
+This meant that the income tax filing and payment deadline moved, from April 15 to July 15, which was an extension of three months.
+Federal taxpayers had until this date to pay any outstanding taxes due for the 2020 tax year, which would have originally been payable on the original April 15 date.

-There is also the option to defer payments without incurring penalties of interest, irrespective of any amount outstanding.
-According to the IRS update, deferment applies to all taxpayers including individuals, trusts and estates, corporations and other non-corporate tax filers along with those who pay self-employment tax.
+There was also been the option to defer payments without incurring penalties of interest, irrespective of any amount outstanding.
+According to the IRS update, deferment applied to all taxpayers including individuals, trusts and estates, corporations and other non-corporate tax filers along with those who pay self-employment tax.

-The IRS doesn’t require any additional forms to be filled out and there’s no need to call them in order to qualify for the relief.
-However, taxpayers who need extra time to file after the July 15 deadline will need to request a filing extension, using For 4868 via their tax advisor, tax software or the Free File link on the IRS.gov website.
-In addition, businesses needing extra time are required to file Form 7004.
+The IRS didn’t require any additional forms to be filled out and there was no need to call them in order to qualify for the relief.
+However, taxpayers who needed extra time to file after the July 15 deadline had to request a filing extension, using Form 4868 via their tax advisor, tax software or the Free File link on the IRS.gov website.
+In addition, businesses that needed extra time were required to file Form 7004.

-This latest move is another in several government relief measures made in response to the coronavirus pandemic along with stimulus checks and boosted unemployment insurance.
+This move was another of several government relief measures made in response to the coronavirus pandemic along with stimulus checks and boosted unemployment insurance.

 What’s new for 2021?